Running AlphaFold 3 on Engaging¶

 Each user needs to obtain the model weights individually due to licensing restrictions.
 These can be obtained by submitting a request to Google DeepMind.
 Usually, requests are granted within a few days.
 To make a request, follow the instructions on the AlphaFold 3 GitHub Repository.

 When you get access, you will receive a link to download the parameters.
-After you download them, you can upload them to Engaging using scp on your local machine (you will receive a Duo push notification - see Transferring Files):
+After you download them, you can upload them to Engaging using scp on your local machine (you may receive a Duo push notification - see Transferring Files):

 On Engaging, decompress the file and move to a models directory: